Bryan-DelasPenas/Basketball-Stats/README.md

 highlight import features, and thus put it into a random forest function.
 This function should predict who won MVP for a given year.</p>

-<p>Phase 4: Using django, creating a web application to for the scrapers, database, and for the mvp prediction.
+<p>Phase 4: Using flask, creating a web application to for the scrapers, database, and for the mvp prediction.
 This is an optional phase that may or may not be created.</p>

 ## Setting up the virtual environment using Conda